kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	A. The spinal root of accessory nerve
 	B. The superior cervical ganglion
 	C. The stellate ganglion
-	D. The cricoid cartilage
+	D. The cricoid cartilage - F
-	E. The bifurcation of common carotid artery
+	E. The bifurcation of common carotid artery - F

-#### Answer: ?
+#### Answer: A. The spinal root of accessory nerve - ?

 ### Q1.83
 The movements that take place at the knee joint are flexion and extension and, in certain positions of the joint, internal and external rotation.
 Which of the following statements about the knee joint is true?